fadado/jqt/docs/content/document.md

 ---
 <%include "site.yaml">
 title: Content documents
-updated: "2016-08-13T07:48:26Z"
+updated: "2016-08-17T10:34:16Z"
 ---
 <%include "macros.m">&
 <%include "LINKS.md">&

 ## General operation

-_jqt_ will transform your MarkDown documents to HTML using [Pandoc][PANDOC], but before that [GPP][GPP] is used to preprocess the documents.
-Pandoc's output is then merged with the YAML front matter and the input metadata before send it to the render stage.
+_jqt_ will transform your [MarkDown][MARKDOWN] documents to HTML using Pandoc, but before that [GPP][GPP] is used to preprocess the documents.
+Pandoc's output is then merged with the [YAML][YAML] front matter and other input metadata before be sended to the render stage.
 This is described on the middle of this diagram:

 <%include "FLOW.md">

-You can pass the following options to `jqt` to modify document conversion:
+When invoking `jqt` you cas use the following options to influence the document
+conversion:

 <%include "opt/4.md">
 <%include "opt/D.md">